Compton Mackenzie: Private life

-Mackenzie was a keen supporter of West Bromwich Albion F.C.
-Although from the north east of England, he "was influenced in the choice of Albion as 'my' team by the fact that their ground was romantically called The Hawthorns and that they were nicknamed the Throstles".
+Mackenzie was a supporter of West Bromwich Albion F.C.
+Although from the north-east of England, he "was influenced in the choice of Albion as 'my' team by the fact that their ground was romantically called The Hawthorns and that they were nicknamed the Throstles".

-He was also a keen fan of snooker, and gave an account of the origin of the game's name in The Billiard Player magazine of 1939, describing how young lieutenant Neville Chamberlain (not the former British Prime Minister) was experimenting on the officers' mess table with the existing game of 'Black Pool' featuring 15 red balls and a black.
-He presented the World Championship trophy to Joe Davis at the 1939 Championships.
+He was also a fan of snooker, and gave an account of the origin of the game's name in The Billiard Player magazine of 1939, describing how a young lieutenant named Neville Chamberlain (not the former British Prime Minister) had been experimenting on the officers' mess table with the existing game of "Black Pool" featuring 15 red balls and a black.
+He presented the World Championship trophy to Joe Davis at the 1939 Championship.

 After his retirement, Mackenzie sold the entire copyright in 20 of his books for a lump sum of £10,000 arguing that this was a capital receipt and not the proceeds of the business.
 The Court of Appeal held that this was assessable income as part of the proceeds of his business: Mackenzie v Arnold (1952) 33 TC 363.

+In 1964 Mackenzie joined the Who Killed Kennedy?
+Committee set up by Bertrand Russell.

 Mackenzie died on 30 November 1972, aged 89, in Edinburgh and was interred in St Barr's churchyard cemetery at Eoligarry on the Isle of Barra.